sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 Kubernetes, often abbreviated as K8s, is a powerful and widely adopted open-source container orchestration platform.
 Unlike Docker Swarm, Kubernetes is container-agnostic and can manage containers created by various container runtimes, not just Docker.
 Kubernetes offers a rich set of features for automating the deployment, scaling, and management of containerized applications in a highly resilient and scalable manner.
 It is suitable for large, complex, and production-grade deployments, providing advanced features like automatic load balancing, rolling updates, and self-healing capabilities.

 ## What is init container and can have multiple init container?
-An init container, short for initialization container, is a special type of container in Kubernetes that runs before the main application containers in a pod start.
-Init containers are primarily used to perform setup tasks, such as initializing a database, downloading configuration files, or waiting for external services to become available.
-They ensure that certain conditions are met or that specific resources are available before the main application containers begin executing.
+AIn Kubernetes, an init container is a specialized type of container that runs before the main containers in a Pod start.
+The primary purpose of init containers is to perform setup or initialization tasks before the application containers are launched.
+These tasks could include tasks like downloading data, setting up configurations, or preparing the environment.

-You can have multiple init containers within a single pod.
+Init containers have a defined order of execution and must complete successfully before the main containers in the Pod are started.
+If an init container fails to run to completion, the Pod restarts until the init container succeeds.

-Remember that if an init container fails, the pod will not start, and Kubernetes will perform retries based on your pod's restart policy.
-You can configure various aspects of init containers, such as resource requirements and volume mounts, just like you would for main containers.
+Yes, it is possible to have multiple init containers in a single Pod.
+Each init container runs sequentially in the order they are defined within the Pod's specification.
+This sequential execution allows you to express dependencies between init containers, ensuring that each one completes successfully before the next one starts.

 ## What is liveness , readyness and start probe in k8s?
 1. **Liveness Probe**: A liveness probe is a health check performed by Kubernetes to determine if a container within a pod is still running and healthy.
 If the liveness probe fails (e.g., the container is unresponsive or in a bad state), Kubernetes may restart the container to restore its health and maintain application availability.